stfc/PSyclone/tutorial/training/gocean/2.2-GameOfLife/README.md

 already contains code to extract the loop boundaries from the grid object (see ``xstart``, ``xstop`` etc), and the nested loop structure which iterates over all cells.
-1. Add code that tests if a cell is live.
+1. Add code that tests if a cell is alive.
 You get access to the field data by using ``field%data(...)``, so in order to test if a cell is alive you use ``if (current%data(i,j)>0.0)``.
-If a cell is not live, it obviously cannot die, so you must set the output ``die`` to 0 (since it might still have a value from a previous iteration).
+Note that ``die`` has to be initialised with 0, since it will contain values from a previous iteration.

 2. If a cell is live, you need to test if it has less than 2 or more than 3 neighbours using the ``neighbours`` field: ``if ( neighbours%data(i,j)...``.

 ### Remaining functions
-The remaining functions are already completed for you, but it would be useful to check their implementation as well.
-They closely follow the design of ``compute_die_mod.f90`` above: take the loop bounds from the grid, have a double nested loop to handle all cells, and then compute the output.
-The ``combine_mod.f90`` function adds the newly born cells to the current state, and subtracts the number of dying cells to compute the new state.
+The remaining functions need to be finished similarly.
+The template will contain comments with details.

 ### Running the program
 You can run the program using ``gol ./config.glider``.
 This will print